mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

  - Added new supported inputs UI icons, display what input devices a handler supports.
  - Added Player Steam IDs fields to the Nucleus Nicknames settings tab (now named Players), you can change the instances Player Steam IDs when a handler uses goldberg or SSE via the UI now.
  - Added new Nicknames/Player Steam IDs switcher, you can quickly switch the order of the nicknames and Player Steam IDs you set up.
+ - Fixed minor UI glitch.
+ - Last hooks prompt will show now when only using `Game.PromptBetweenInstances=true; `with` Game.SetTopMostAtEnd = true;`
+ - Added option in Settings.ini to change the default text editor.
+ - Selection not working and scaling issues fixed for Nucleus UI options that use images.

 v2.0 - February 25, 2022
  - New overhauled and customizable user interface with support for themes, game covers and screenshots.
  - Fixed ui scaling issues at more than 100% desktop scale (and all other issues/bugs related to it).